 Ithaca - The Hidden Gem of the Ionian Sea

 Before my first trip to Greece, I had never heard of Ithaca.
 To be honest, not many people have.
 But one look at the terrain map and I was sold - a secluded island in the Ionian Sea with dynamic hilly and coastal landscapes.
 No doubt hidden beaches, secret sea caves, cozy villages and very few tourists too… my favourite kind of destination!
 Although I couldn’t find a whole lot of information about this island, it didn’t bother me at all.
 I knew that the surprise would be very much worth the wait and anticipation - and I was not wrong.
-Fast forward THREE trips to Ithaca in 2018 (March, July, October) - I think my infatuation with this Greek Island goes without saying.
-But there is just something magical about this island - is it the energy?
+Fast forward FOUR trips to Ithaca in just over a year - I think my infatuation with this Greek Island goes without saying.
+There is just something magical about this island - is it the energy?
 The landscapes?
 The people?

-This place to me, feels a like an island home away from home.
-It’s paradise and today I wanted to share a few of my favourite places and tips for Ithaca - collated with the most wonderful locals and guides (and of course my awesome travel buddy and brother who was keen to jump on board some crazy ideas!).
+To me, this island is paradise and you will find here a collection of my favourite places and tips for Ithaca - collated with the most wonderful locals and guides (and of course my awesome travel buddy and brother who was keen to jump on board some crazy ideas!).

 Anytime from April (when season starts) to around October (season end).
 This is when the weather is best.